LLNL/sundials/doc/arkode/SphinxDocs/guide/source/nvectors/NVector_Pthreads.rst

-The NVECTOR_PTHREADS module defines Pthreads implementations of all vector operations listed in the section :ref:`NVectors.Ops`.
-Their names are obtained from those in that section by appending the suffix ``_Pthreads`` (e.g. N_VDestroy_Pthreads).
+The NVECTOR_PTHREADS module defines Pthreads implementations of all vector operations listed in the sections :ref:`NVectors.Ops`, :ref:`NVectors.FusedOps` and :ref:`NVectors.ArrayOps`.
+Their names are obtained from those in those sections by appending the suffix ``_Pthreads`` (e.g. N_VDestroy_Pthreads).
 The module NVECTOR_PTHREADS provides the following additional user-callable routines: